Assessing cancer risks

-The amino acid profile as a marker for cancer screening
+The amino acid profile as

 Screening rates for cancer are generally lower in Japan than in the United States or the United Kingdom.
 For example, the rate for cervical cancer screening is about 15% in Japan and about 80% in the U.S. and the U.K. One reason for Japan’s low rate is an apparent perception that screening is complicated and time consuming.
 In addition, there are limitations to conventional diagnostic imaging and tumor marker tests—detection and diagnosis generally become possible only when a tumor has grown, and only one type of cancer can be examined in a single screening procedure.